Generalized Komar charges and Smarr formulas for black holes and boson stars: Introduction

 where we have also used the fact that $\Omega_{H}$ is constant over the horizon, which can be understood as a generalization of the zeroth law.

 The on-shell-closedness of the Komar charge tells us that the results of these two integrals are equal

 which is the Smarr formula for stationary, asymptotically flat black holes in vacuum.

 The Komar charge Eq.~(\ref{eq:Komarcharge}) is no longer closed on-shell when gravity is coupled to most forms of matter and the above algorithm cannot be used directly to derive Smarr formulas.
-One can follow the procedure outlined in Ref.~\cite{Townsend:1997ku}, (see, for instance, Ref.~\cite{Herdeiro:2024pmv}) but the results are more difficult to understand because they involve unphysical quantities such as the ``horizon mass'' or the ``horizon angular momentum'' which ultimately have to be interpreted in terms of physical quantities.
-An on-shell-closed generalization of the Komar charge would allow us to use the same algorithm, though.
+One can follow the procedure outlined in Ref.~\cite{Townsend:1997ku} (see, for instance, Ref.~\cite{Herdeiro:2024pmv}) involving volume integrals but these do not give directly expressions involving the total, conserved ADM charges.
+The derivation of the Smarr formulas is, therefore, not as clean as the one puoneered by Bardeen, Carter and Hawking \cite{Bardeen:1973gs,Carter:1973rla} that we have just explained here.

 The Komar charge of General Relativity in absence of matter is just (minus)\footnote{In our conventions.} the Noether $(d-2)$-form charge associated to the invariance of the theory under diffeomorphisms (also known as \textit{Noether--Wald charge}) $\mathbf{Q}[\xi]$ evaluated on a Killing vector $k$ which leaves invariant the only field of this theory, the metric, that is